cengel/GreenBook/README.md

 * Lat (of city)
 * Lon (of city)

+This is work in progress.
 Tables are provided as is, in `.ods` and `.csv` format.
-If you want to help, get in touch with me.
+If you'd like to help, get in touch with me.